Boys and their Potty Issues

 Please don’t do that again

-Evan’s school is surrounded with giant, old eucalyptus trees.
+Tornado E’s school is surrounded with giant, old eucalyptus trees.
 As any kid knows, they make great sticks.
 Some are great sized for swords.
 Many of them work as staffs.
-Every once in a while Evan finds the perfect pitch fork.
+Every once in a while Tornado E finds the perfect pitch fork.
 All three of my boys have to take one home every day.
 Asked a teacher, “My, what are you boys going to build with those sticks?”
 “A bonfire,” I answered.
 (For the record, I really do want a fire pit.
 Ah, fire.)

-The other day I was on the swing with Aidan, and Sean was trying to make friends with two other younger siblings.
-Because the children already knew each other, Sean was having a hard time connecting with them.
+The other day I was on the swing with Tornado A, and Tornado S was trying to make friends with two other younger siblings.
+Because the children already knew each other, Tornado S was having a hard time connecting with them.

 Then he decided to stop asking questions, stop asking them to play, and stop telling them stories.
 He wondered off and found a two-foot-long stick and waved it around.
 He brought it back to the kids.